 Because many solar developers (aka “sponsors”) do not have enough of a tax liability to be able to utilize the federal incentives, the solar developer will assign the rights to the tax credits to the tax equity investor in return for a financial investment in the solar project.

-The federal government offers three tax incentives for commercial solar development that solar developers can assign to tax equity investors, including:
+The federal government offers three tax incentives2 for commercial solar development that solar developers can assign to tax equity investors, including:

-- The solar investment tax credit currently at 26%
+- The solar investment tax credit currently at 30% (before any bonus credits)

 - Bonus depreciation currently at 100%